alfred1137/SG-Bank-Interest-cal/memory-bank/progress.md

 - [X] Implement Display Revisions.
 - [X] Add `No account` and `Failed requirements` options to all bank account selections.
-- [ ] Update left column (options) on the page to display full account names of different bank accounts
+- [X] Update left column (options) on the page to display full account names of different bank accounts
-- [ ] Have the left column (options) be scrollable while keeping the right column (calculator)
+- [X] Have the left column (options) be scrollable while keeping the right column (calculator)

+### Phase 3: Fix allocation

+- [X] The current `findOptimalAllocation` function in `calculator.js` has a logical flaw in how it handles tiered interest accounts.
+It attempts to treat each tier as an independent segment and sorts them by rate, which is incorrect for accounts where lower tiers must be filled to unlock higher-tier rates.
+>>>>>>>
+- The `findOptimalAllocation` function has been refactored to correctly handle tiered interest accounts by dynamically selecting the best marginal rate from the available tiers in each step of the allocation process.
+- The test suite has been updated to reflect the correct logic and all tests are now passing.

-### Phase 3: Integrating New Bank Accounts
+### Phase 4: Integrating New Bank Accounts

+- [ ] Update the parameters in calculator, so that they specify which specific account is being assessed (e.g. `uobCondition` can be `uobOneCondition` for UOB ONE account).
+This is in preparation for adding more account options which may come from the same bank.
 - [ ] Add UOB Stash account.
 - [ ] Add OCBC 365 account.

-### Phase 4: Fix allocation

-- [ ] The current `findOptimalAllocation` function in `calculator.js` has a logical flaw in how it handles tiered interest accounts.
-It attempts to treat each tier as an independent segment and sorts them by rate, which is incorrect for accounts where lower tiers must be filled to unlock higher-tier rates.

 ## Known Issues